Welcome to our School.

 Caroline Derbyshire, Staff Governor

-I am a teacher at Springwell School and have worked here for 16 years.
+I am an assistant headteacher at Springwell School and have worked here for 18 years.
 During my time at Springwell I have taught across all age groups and have had the pleasure of teaching children with a wide variety of needs.
-I am currently the Asia Team leader (autism specific team) and teacher of Anaconda Class.
+I am currently the lead for the team of children who are working on Glitter and Bronze Pathways.
 I also offer advice and assistance town wide to a number of schools with regard to SEND and specifically autism.

 I am Fiona Stobbs and I am Senior Advisor for Inclusive Learning & SEND for Hartlepool Borough Council.
 I started teaching in 2010 as a Teacher of SEND in a Mainstream Secondary school, where I was part of a team setting up an Additionally Resourced Provision for children with Autism.
 In 2016, I came to work at a secondary school in Hartlepool as a Senior Leader with responsibility of Inclusion, where I was also the SENDCo.
 I am now in a position where I get to work with all schools across Hartlepool, championing Inclusion and developments in SEND.